Read our post on Hurricane Helene one year later

-As a result of damage suffered during Hurricane Helene in September 2024, about a third of the Mountains-to-Sea Trail remains closed from Kuwohi to Stone Mountain State Park.
+In September 2024, Hurricane Helene barreled through western North Carolina causing unprecedented damage, including to the Mountains-to-Sea Trail.
 The storm brought down thousands of trees, created washouts, landslides and many other hazards in the mountain region.
 Through much hard work, recovery is underway throughout the region and on the MST.

 Trail Status Information